 On February 3, 1913 workers were one week into of one of the most storied battles of the ruthless pre-World War I class war.

-Just a year after cotton and woolen mill workers in Lawrence, Massachusetts launched their epic Bread and Roses struggle over assigning workers to tend more machines, workers in the specialized silk industry in Patterson, New Jersey found themselves faced with a similar problem.
-Local employers announced the impositions of the four loom system in January, 1913.
+Just a year after cotton and woolen mill workers in Lawrence, Massachusetts launched their epic Bread and Roses struggle over assigning workers to tend more machines, employees in the specialized silk industry in Paterson, New Jersey found themselves faced with a similar problem.
+Local employers announced the imposition of the four-loom system in January 1913.

-Many of the same figures who energized the Lawrence Strike came to do the same in Patterson including IWW General Secretary-Treasurer William D. “Big Bill” Heywood, the Italian IWW leader and anarchist Carlo Tresca, the fiery young speaker Elizabeth Gurley Flynn.
+Many of the same figures who energized the Lawrence Strike came to do the same in Paterson including IWW General Secretary-Treasurer William D. “Big Bill” Haywood, the Italian IWW leader and anarchist Carlo Tresca, the fiery young speaker Elizabeth Gurley Flynn.
 They joined the seasoned German IWW organizer Adolf Lessing who was already on the ground.

 Authorities responded with mass arrests, Heywood, Tresca, and Flynn were all nabbed as were hundreds of rank and file members.
-Over the course of the trial over 3,000 were arrested and most sentenced to ten day jail terms.
+Over the course of the strike over 3,000 were arrested and most sentenced to ten-day jail terms.
 The IWW’s General Defense Committee went into overdrive trying to raise money for lawyers and to support the families of jailed strikers.

 For a few electric moments there was a terrible unity between all of these people.
 They were one: the workers who had come to show their comrades what was happening across the river and the workers who had come to see it.
 I have never felt such a pulsing vibration in any gathering before or since.

-Unfortunately the Pageant was not a financial success.
+Unfortunately, the Pageant was not a financial success.
 In fact it was a disaster.
-There were not enough limousine liberals to fill the expensive one and two dollar seats in the enormous building.
-Instead the seats were filled at the last minute by working people who paid a dime or were even let in free.
+There were not enough limousine liberals to fill the expensive one and two-dollar seats in the enormous building.
+Instead the seats were filled at the last minute by working people who paid a dime or were let in free.
 The program lost money for the Strike Fund.